William Wilberforce: Early life and education

 Wilberforce was born in Hull, in Yorkshire, England, on 24 August 1759.
 He was the only son of Robert Wilberforce, a wealthy merchant, and his wife, Elizabeth Bird.
-His grandfather, William, had made the family fortune in the maritime trade with Baltic countries.
-He was twice elected mayor of Hull.
+His grandfather, William, had made the family fortune in the maritime trade with Baltic countries, and was twice elected mayor of Hull.

 Wilberforce was a small, sickly child with poor eyesight.
 In 1767, he began attending Hull Grammar School, which at the time was headed by Joseph Milner, who would become a lifelong friend.
 Wilberforce profited from the supportive atmosphere at the school, until his father died in 1768.
 With his mother struggling to cope, the nine-year-old Wilberforce was sent to a prosperous uncle and aunt with houses in both St James's Place, London, and Wimbledon.
 He attended an "indifferent" boarding school in Putney for two years and spent his holidays in Wimbledon, where he grew extremely fond of his relatives.
 He became interested in evangelical Christianity due to his relatives' influence, especially that of his aunt Hannah, sister of the wealthy merchant John Thornton, a philanthropist and a supporter of the leading Methodist preacher, George Whitefield.

 Wilberforce's staunchly Church of England mother and grandfather, alarmed at these nonconformist influences and at his leanings towards evangelicalism, brought the 12-year-old boy back to Hull in 1771.
 Wilberforce was heartbroken at being separated from his aunt and uncle.
 His family opposed a return to Hull Grammar School because the headmaster had become a Methodist, and Wilberforce continued his education at Pocklington School from 1771 to 1776.
 Influenced by Methodist scruples, he initially resisted Hull's lively social life, but, as his religious fervour diminished, he embraced theatre-going, attended balls, and played cards.